 The school curriculum is rooted firmly in the pupils' local area or cynefin.
 Staff plan beneficial opportunities for pupils to learn about the history and traditions of Wales, while also promoting their awareness that Welsh is part of the lively and modern culture of their local area.
 Teachers promote pupils' learning beneficially by capturing their ideas and interests.
 For example, teachers provide valuable opportunities for pupils to look at the effects of the past on their present day lives and their hopes for the future.
 By doing so, pupils develop their awareness of the importance of the Welsh language to the communities of Wales today.
-As a result, pupils produced a personal pamphlet to encourage people to develop positive attitudes to the Welsh language.

 Provision within the indoor and outdoor learning areas is rich and provides beneficial opportunities for pupils to play, learn and investigate in an interesting environment.

 The youngest pupils benefit greatly from experiences that develop their skills successfully.
 Teachers question pupils about their ideas and adapt provision creatively, in line with their interests.

 Provision to develop pupils' oral and reading skills is effective.
 As a result, many pupils speak confidently in both languages about different aspects of their work.
-For example, the oldest pupils play mathematical games in Welsh and show a good standard of fluency when using mathematical language with each other.
 Teachers plan interesting reading activities well, which develop their confidence successfully.
 Provision to develop pupils' digital skills is effective.
-For example, many of the oldest pupils discuss their computer work confidently and explain how their personal website is a means for them to save and access their work easily.
+For example, most of the oldest pupils discuss their computer work confidently and explain how their personal website is a means for them to save and access their work easily.
 However, teachers do not provide enough appropriate opportunities for pupils to apply their extended writing skills or numeracy skills across the areas of learning and experience.